-Gary Haugen is founder and president of International Justice Mission.
+Gary Haugen is CEO and founder of International Justice Mission.

 Before founding IJM in 1997, Gary was a human rights attorney for the U.S. Department of Justice, where he focused on crimes of police misconduct.
 In 1994, he served as the Director of the United Nations’ investigation in the aftermath of the Rwandan genocide.
 In this role, he led an international team of lawyers, criminal prosecutors, law enforcement officers, and forensics experts to gather evidence that would eventually be used to bring the perpetrators of the genocide to justice.
 Gary received a B.A. in Social Studies from Harvard University, and a J.D. from the University of Chicago.